 A great food insecurity is coming.
-Figure 3 shows that Pakistan's food trade balance was a deficit of US\$ 3.6 billion in FY22.
+Figure 3 shows that Pakistan was already a net importer of food before Covid hit.
 The massive rise in global commodity prices since then has brought a wave of inflation to Pakistan turbo-charged with sharp depreciations in the value of the rupee.
 As a result, food inflation has persisted at historic highs and rendered food less accessible to the poor.
-This comes in the context of two factors that have been eating away at Pakistan's food security over the years: (i) rising population means a rising food requirement, while (ii) yields have stagnated in many crops (for reasons outlined in this report).
+This comes in the context of two factors that have been eating away at Pakistan's food security over the years: (i) rising population means a rising food and feed requirement, while (ii) yields have stagnated in many crops and in livestock where the genetic potential remains poor (for reasons outlined in this report).
 This has necessitated imports of food commodities that have been grown here for decades, if not centuries, such as wheat.
-Today, Pakistan's perilous shortage of foreign reserves piles on top of global commodity price levels and transport congestion to raise the specter of a great food insecurity in the years to come-tougher for the poor
+Today, Pakistan's perilous shortage of foreign reserves piles on top of global commodity price levels and transport congestion to raise the specter of a great food insecurity in the years to come-tougher for the poor.